Optimal Intervention in Economic Networks using Influence Maximization Methods: Proofs

 \section{Proofs}

-\rule{\textwidth}{1pt} \paragraph{Theorem~\ref{result:interventions_hard}} \hypertarget{pf:interventions_hard}{} \begin{proof} We will reduce from independent set to an instance of the economic network intervention problem.
-Our reduction follows closely that used in \cite{gunnec19} for the linear influence model, but we note it requires additional steps to reduce independent set to the economic network intervention setting, which is a class of instances of more general influence maximization problems.
+\rule{\textwidth}{1pt} \paragraph{Theorem~\ref{result:interventions_hard}} \hypertarget{pf:interventions_hard}{} \begin{proof} We will reduce from the independent set problem to an instance of the economic network intervention problem.
+Our reduction strategy follows \cite{gunnec19} (for the linear influence model), but we note it requires additional steps to reduce independent set to the economic network intervention setting, which is a class of instances of more general influence maximization-like problems.

 In the independent set problem, we are given an undirected graph $G=(U,E)$ with nodes $U$ and edges $E$.
 Given a number $k$, we ask if there is an independent set in $G$ of size $k$.